 Here’s a peek at the dashboard:

 How We Use It: Of course, the dashboard is the first thing we see each time we log into our account.
 It allows us to quickly see if there’s been any major changes to our financial standing.
 We simply check out what’s been happening on the dashboard, then move on to the other tools for more in-depth info.

 Net Worth Tracker

-Using the free financial tools at Personal Capital makes tracking your net worth a breeze.
-Just link all of your asset accounts (banks, investments, etc.) with your liabilities (mortgage, student loans, car loans, credit card debt, etc.) and voila!
-Personal Capital does the math for you, plopping your number right on the dashboard.
-Using the software, you can easily track your financial progress month after month – or even daily if you’d like.
-Here’s a shot of what you’ll see:
+The free financial tools at Personal Capital makes tracking your net worth a breeze.
+Just link all your asset accounts (banks, investments, etc.) with your liabilities (mortgage, student loans, car loans, credit card debt, etc.) and – voila! – Personal Capital does the math for you.
+You can even see your number directly from the dashboard.

-How We Use It: Personally, we’d drive ourselves crazy if we checked in on our net worth every day.
-We look at building wealth as a long-term proposition and try to keep emotions out of our decision making as much as possible.
+How We Use It: Personally, we’d drive ourselves crazy if we checked our net worth every day.
 Since our investments and retirement accounts are part of the equation, net worth can vary greatly from day to day.
-Instead of riding the emotional highs and lows of the market, we take a look at our net worth about once a month or so, just to make sure we are staying on track.
-Again, for us, building wealth is a marathon, not a sprint.
+Instead of riding the emotional highs and lows of the market, we look at our net worth about once a month or so, just to make sure we are staying on track.
+For us, building wealth is a marathon, not a sprint.

 Cash Flow Tool

 Personal Capital’s Cash Flow Tool is probably my favorite feature of all.
 This tool helps you create a simple budget through automatically tracking your deposits and your spending.